 As we’d expect, the larger phone has the biggest physical battery life.
 The S23 Ultra has a 5000mAh battery, with a quoted life of 26 hours of video playback.
 The S23 has a 3900mAh battery, with a quoted battery life of 22 hours video playback.

 Interestingly, the S23+ has a 4700mAh battery but a quoted battery life of slightly more than the S23 Ultra of 27 hours.
-This is presumably related to how much power the bigger screen requires.
+Presumably, the bigger screen draws more power.

 Those quoted figures relate to video playback, but this could be quite different in real-life.
 In general, however, we found that both the S23 Ultra and S23 lasted a full day most of the time.
 If you record a lot of video and take a lot of pictures (or perhaps do something else intensive like gaming) then the S23 won’t last as long.
 All of the phones offer wireless charging and Fast / Super Fast Charging.